ARCH Models¶

 |---|---|

-| High HV | \(\implies\) Large price swings, higher level of risk |
+| High HV | \(\implies\) Large price swings, higher level of risk. |

-| Low HV | \(\implies\) Smaller price fluctuations and lower risk, stable assets (government bonds) |
+| Low HV | \(\implies\) Smaller price fluctuations and lower risk; characteristic of stable assets (e.g., government bonds). |

-| Changes in HV | \(\implies\) Sudden spikes or drops \(\implies\) market uncertainty, upcoming events, shift in investor sentiment |
+| Changes in HV | \(\implies\) Sudden spikes or drops \(\implies\) market uncertainty, upcoming events, or a shift in investor sentiment. |

 Limitations¶

-- only reflects past behavior
+- Backward-looking: Only reflects past behavior.

 Volatility Models¶